dcblack/cppversion/README.md

 # cppversion
-Determine what version of C++ compiler you are running.
+Determine what version of C++ compiler you are compiling with and what the host OS is.

-Everything in this project is effectively self-contained in the single source-file `cppversion.cpp` including the instructions.
+Everything in this project is effectively self-contained in the single source-file `version.cpp` and two header files (for convenience if incorporating in other programs) including the instructions.

+The header files output macros CPPVERSION_STREAM and OSVERSION_STREAM, which are compatible for use in any C++ stream I/O syntax.

 Note that it has been updated to make it compatible with SystemC usage.